plone/documentation/docs/classic-ui/viewlets.md

             return ""
 ```

 ### Rendering viewlet by name

-Below is a complex example how to expose viewlets without going through a viewlet manager.
+The following code is a complex example of how to expose viewlets without going through a viewlet manager.

 ```python
 from Acquisition import aq_inner